aulb/notes/Complexities.md

 [4,5,6] => 9 vertices, if edges is up, left, down, right then 24 edges (max 36 edges) [7,8,9]
 ```
+Linear for BT.
+Because a binary tree with only child pointers is directed acyclic graph with only one source node, a traversal of the tree from the root will visit each node exactly once.
 **Topological Sort**
 Can be done with DFS or BFS doesn't matter.
 Finds cycles.